mesham/epython/docs/tutorial6.md

 ```

 In this code the *findPI* function will run on each Epiphany core - you can see that we are also importing specific module functions in this kernel too to provide us with *random* from the *random* module and the *pow* function from the *math* module (lines 5 and 6.)
 As an exercise, if you comment out the offload directive (line 3) and replace the last two lines with *print findPI(100,10)/10* then this will run on the host (the Parallella) in CPython only.

+### Summary

+In this tutorial we have looked at offloading specific functions (we often call then kernels) in an existing Python code onto the Epiphany.
+This is really useful, not least because ePython only supports a subset of the Python language - so being able to offload the computational kernels whilst keeping everything else unchanged on the host can make things far easier.

+However this is not quite the full story!
+What kills performance is copying data to and from an accelerator (i.e. arguments to and return values from the Epiphany kernels.)
+In the next tutorial we will look at other, data focused, calls to allow us to declare accelerator resident data which kernels can then use without having to copy that data to and from the Epiphany continually.